umamaheshmadala/sync_warp/docs/stories/STORY_8.5.1_Read_Receipts.md

 - ✅ Status icon changes from gray ✓✓ to cyan ✓✓ on read
 - ✅ Works across all platforms (web + mobile)
 - ✅ Respects visibility state (tab focus, app foreground)
-- ✅ Privacy toggle in settings (reciprocal opt-out)
+- ❌ Privacy toggle in settings (reciprocal opt-out) - **ISSUE UNRESOLVED: Privacy logic for hiding read status from sender is not working correctly.**

 ---